-- Outbreaks of OROV have been reported in endemic areas and new regions in South America and the Caribbean. - The CDC has issued a Level 1 Travel Health Notice for Bolivia, Brazil, Colombia, Dominican Republic, Guyana and Peru. - The CDC has issued a Level 2 Travel Health Notice for Cuba. - OROV is spread through bites of infected midges and possibly mosquitos.
+- Outbreaks of OROV have been reported in endemic areas and regions in South America and the Caribbean. - The CDC has issued a Level 1 Travel Health Notice for Barbados, Bolivia, Brazil, Colombia, Cuba, Ecuador, Dominican Republic, Guyana, Peru, and Venezuela.

-- OROV disease is usually symptomatic and recurrent and presents with fever, arthralgia, and myalgia.
+- The CDC has issued a Level 2 Travel Health Notice for Espírito Santo, Brazil and Darién Province, Panama. - OROV is spread through bites of infected midges and possibly mosquitos. - OROV disease is usually symptomatic and recurrent and presents with fever, arthralgia, and myalgia.
 It rarely progresses to hemorrhagic or neuroinvasive disease.
-Treatment is supportive. - Infection during pregnancy may be associated with vertical transmission, miscarriage, stillbirth, or congenital anomalies, such as microcephaly. - Health providers must contact their state or local health departments to submit blood or other samples for OROV testing.
+Treatment is supportive. - Infection during pregnancy may be associated with vertical transmission, miscarriage, stillbirth, or congenital anomalies, such as microcephaly. - Health providers concerned for possible infection of a patient must contact their state or local health departments to submit blood or other samples for OROV testing.